-LEON COUNTY DISTRICT SCHOOL BOARD SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS YEAR ENDED JUNE 30, 2018 (Concluded)
+LEON COUNTY DISTRICT SCHOOL BOARD SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS YEAR ENDED JUNE 30, 2019

-The Notes Below are an Integral Part of this Schedule:
+The Notes Below are an Integral Part of this Schedule

 - Notes: (1) Basis of Presentation.
-The accompanying Schedule of Expenditures of Federal Awards (Schedule) includes the Federal award activity of the Leon County District School Board under programs of the Federal Government for the fiscal year ended June 30, 2018.
+The accompanying Schedule of Expenditures of Federal Awards (Schedule) includes the Federal award activity of the Leon County District School Board under programs of the Federal Government for the fiscal year ended June 30, 2019.
 The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of the District, it is not intended to, and does not, present the financial position, changes in net position, or cash flows of the District. - (2) Summary of Significant Accounting Policies.
+Because the Schedule presents only a selected portion of the operations of the Leon County School District (the District), it is not intended to, and does not, present the financial position, changes in net position, or cash flows of the District. - (2) Summary of Significant Accounting Policies.
 Expenditures reported on the Schedule are reported on the modified accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types are not allowable or are limited as to reimbursement. - (3) Indirect Cost Rate.
-The District has not elected to use the 10 percent de minimis cost rate allowed under the Uniform Guidance. - (4) Noncash Assistance National School Lunch Program.
-Includes \$872,393 of donated food received during the fiscal year.
+The District has not elected to use the 10 percent de minimis cost rate allowed under the Uniform Guidance. - (4) Non-Cash Assistance National School Lunch Program.
+Includes \$808,118 of donated food received during the fiscal year.
 Donated foods are valued at fair value as determined at the time of donation.

-INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS